 1. Do not sign any document given to you by the other driver’s insurance company.

 2. Do not speak by telephone with anyone from the other driver’s insurance company about anything other than the damage to your vehicle.
 Some of these people might try to get you to admit that you were “just a little bit” at fault yourself or that you share a small part of the blame.
 Even if you were not at fault, the insurance companies will save money (at your expense!) if they can somehow manage to get you to say something that makes you think the only fair thing is for you to admit to at least a little bit of the fault.
-Since personal injury law in North Carolina is based on the “contributory negligence” theory, if you are admit that you were even 1% at fault, you will not recover anything whatsoever … not even your out-of-pocket medical expenses or lost wages!
-If you make a statement in a phone call … or if you even don’t disagree in a phone call when the agent tries to put his words in your mouth or twist things around a bit … your conversation could be tape recorded and this could be used against you later.
+Since personal injury law in North Carolina is based on the “contributory negligence” theory, if you say that you were even 1% at fault, you will not recover anything whatsoever ... not even your out-of-pocket medical expenses or lost wages!
+If you make a statement in a phone call ... or if you even don’t disagree in a phone call when the agent tries to put his words in your mouth or twist things around a bit ... your conversation could be tape recorded and this could be used against you later.
 Remember: the other driver’s insurance company may employ some very nice people, but they have a job to do for their bosses.
 They may speak politely and nice to you, but they are not on your side and part of their job is to prevent you from getting even one dollar in recovery for your pain, lost work and injuries.

 A) Write down in great detail exactly what happened.
 Include what time of day or night, what the weather was like, if the sun was shining whether it was in either driver’s eyes, how much traffic was in the area, etc.

 B) Make your own sketch of how it happened.